The z-DM distribution of fast radio bursts: Initial results

 We use a brute-force approach to find the best-fit values of $E_{\rm max}, \alpha, \gamma, n, \mu_{\rm host},\sigma_{\rm host}$, and evaluate Eq.~\ref{eq:sum_over_surveys} over a multi-demensional cube of parameter values.
 The resulting likelihood dependence on each is calculated for single (pairs of) parameters by marginalising over the remaining five (four) parameters.
 That is, the value taken is the maximum likelihood found when the remaining five (four) values are varied over their full range.

 In this work, we use a frequentist approach to setting confidence limits.
 Confidence intervals are determined using Wilks' theorem,

-where $\chi^2_{\rm ndf}$ is a chi-square distribution with ndf degrees of freedom, here equal to the number of parameters which have not been marginalised over \citep[either one or two throughout this work;][]{Wilks62}.
+where $\chi^2_{\rm ndf}$ is a chi-square distribution with ndf degrees of freedom, here equal to the number of parameters which have not been marginalised over \citep[either one or two throughout this work;][]{Wilks62,Frederick2006}.
 The 51 FRBs used in this work should satisfy the large-N limit required for Eq.~\ref{eq:Wilks} to be valid.
+We do however investigate the validity of this test in an extreme case in Appendix \ref{sec:mc}, and generate Bayesian confidence intervals in Appendix \ref{sec:bayesian}, which turn out to be narrower than those calculated using a frequentist approach.